nref/BrowseRouter/README.md

 - Arguments are optional.
 However, if you provide arguments the path _must_ be enclosed in quotes.
 For example, `"chrome.exe" --new-window`
 - If there are no arguments, then the paths do not need to be quoted.
 For example, `chrome.exe` will work.

+## Sources

+- You can optionally specify a "source preference" which matches the window title of the application used to open the link.
+  - For example, with this in the previous example `config.ini`:

+    ```ini
+    [sources]
+    *Microsoft Teams* = ff
+    ```

+    Then clicking a link in Microsoft Teams will open the link in Firefox, regardless of the URL.

+- In the case of a conflict between a source preference and a URL preference, the source preference wins.

 ### Urls

 There are two ways to specify an Url.
 You can use simple wildcards or full regular expressions.